(An Introduction for Beginners.)

-There are 2 main CPU manufacturers.
+There are two leading CPU manufacturers.
 Intel and AMD.
 Intel CPUs and AMD CPUs are different.
 They have a different connecting pin configuration and therefore require motherboards with the appropriate SOCKET type for those pins to attach.
 Because of this, manufacturers make motherboards that cater to either an AMD CPU or an Intel one.

-As the years progress, Intel and AMD produce newer CPUs that require a newer and different socket type.
+Intel and AMD produce newer CPUs that require a more modern and different socket type as time progresses.
 The motherboard manufacturers then make the appropriate motherboards to cater to these latest socket types.

-There are many types of CPU available for purchase.
-Some have more cores (like brains or engines) that allow for multiple tasks to be done at the same time, which helps to speed up workflow or get things done more quickly.
+There are many types of CPUs available for purchase.
+Some have more cores (like brains or engines) that allow for multiple tasks to be done simultaneously, which helps speed up a workflow or get things done more quickly.

 The motherboard is the main board onto which the other components attach or connect.

 After deciding what kind of CPU suits your needs, you will need a motherboard that will run it.